arthexis/Tome/Mysteries/Principia/4 Hilos: Mystery of Threads.md

 The following are common binding rites:

 * Burn or break the subject, scattering the remains to the wind.
-* Repeatedly Tie, weave, braid, mix or knot a thread around the subject.
+* Tie, weave, braid, mix, stitch or knot the subject.
-* Inscribe the subject with magical symbols.
+* Inscribe the subject with drawings or runes.
-* Place the thing in bondage or enclose it with magical geometry.
+* Place the subject in bondage or enclose it with geometry.
 * Utter the sacred name that defines the other thing.

 ### Breaking Sympathy